Mark Zuckerberg's mentor: Crisis of trust threatens to 'destroy the company'

 Facebook is confronting a crisis of public trust "that is going to destroy the company," Mark Zuckerberg's former mentor, the venture capitalist Roger McNamee, tells CNN.

 "They haven't even taken the first step of admitting there's a problem," he told Christiane Amanpour in an interview Tuesday.
-"If they don't do something pretty soon, people are going to realize they can't Facebook anymore."
+"If they don't do something pretty soon, people are going to realize they can't trust Facebook anymore."
 That, he said, could "threaten them permanently."

 McNamee says that he confronted CEO Mark Zuckerberg and chief operating officer Sheryl Sandberg in 2016 about what he viewed as a "systemic issue in the product."